underscoreio/essential-slick/src/pages/7-plain_sql.md

 ### Select with Custom Types

 Out of the box Slick knows how to convert many data types to and from SQL data types.
 The examples we've seen so far include turning a Scala `String` into a SQL string, and a SQL BIGINT to a Scala `Long`.
+These conversions are available via `as[T]`.

-These conversions are available to `as[T]`.
 If we want to work with a type that Slick doesn't know about, we need to provide a conversion.
 That's the role of the `GetResult` type class.

 For an example, let's set up a table for messages with some interesting structure: